urnathan/joust/README.md

 * The regexp can contain a variable expansion, which is matched literally (not asa regexp itself).
 The above `$VAR` or `${VAR}` syntax does that.
-As before `${}` will obtain a literal `$`, but you might need to escape that with `\`, because of its meaning in a REGEXP.
+As before `${}` obtains a literal `$`, but you might need to escape that with `\`, because of its meaning in a REGEXP.

 * Patterns can contain variables whose value has not yet been determined.
-These patterns will not match at that point.
-If Ezio can determine the variable will never have a value set until too late, an error is given.
+These patterns do not match at that point.
+If Ezio can determine the variable can never have a value set until too late, an error is given.
 This is particularly signficant with DAG matching, where later patterns of the DAG contain expansion captured from earlier patterns.